ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 true will cause the sender to avoid network-layer source fragmentation.
 When using IPv4, this will result in the Don't Fragment bit being set in the IP header.

-Attempts to send a message with this property that result in a size greater than the transport's current estimate of its maximum packet size (`singularTransmissionMsgMaxLen`) can result in transport segmentation when permitted, or in a `SendError`.
+Attempts to send a Message with this property that result in a size greater than the transport's current estimate of its maximum packet size (`singularTransmissionMsgMaxLen`) can result in transport segmentation when permitted, or in a `SendError`.

-Note: noSegmentation should be used when it is desired to only send a message within a single network packet.
+Note: noSegmentation should be used when it is desired to only send a Message within a single network packet.

 #### No Segmentation {#no-transport-fragmentation}